treeder/passkeys/README.md

 - baseURL: base URL of your app including path up to the endpoints below
 - mailer: a mailer with a send function: `send({to: "email", subject: "subject", body: "body"})`
 - kv: a key value store with 2 functions: `put(key, value)` and `get(key)`
+- callbacks: see below

 Callbacks you can use to update your database:

 - emailStart({email}): Called when user first enters email, either to sign up or sign in.
 Good chance to create the user.
 If you return an object with a `userID` field, that userID will be stored in the session and passed to emailVerified below.
+If you don't do this, a new unique ID will be assigned.
-- emailVerified({email, userID}): Called after email is verified. userID will only be included if it was returned in emailStart.
+- emailVerified({email, userID}): Called after email is verified.
+- passkeyVerified({email, userID}): Called after user logs in with a passkey.

 You'll need 6 endpoints: